initc3/auditee/docs/examples.rst

     root@f07e2606a418:/usr/src/examples/hashmachine# ipython

-Use the :py:func:`auditee.verify_mrenclave()` function to verify that the ``MRENCLAVE`` from the enclave binary that built from source matches the MRENCLAVE in the remote attestation report.
-Recall that the report confirms, as per Intel, that the enclave with the specified MRENCLAVE, is a genuine Intel SGX processor, which in turn, more or less confirms that the code that it executes has not been tampered with.
+Use the :py:func:`auditee.verify_mrenclave()` function to verify that the ``MRENCLAVE`` from the enclave binary that was built from source matches the ``MRENCLAVE`` in the remote attestation report.
+Recall that the report confirms, as per Intel, that the code with the specified ``MRENCLAVE``, was loaded into a protected area of memory of a genuine Intel SGX processor, which in turn, more or less confirms that the code that it executes has not been tampered with.

 .. code-block:: python